Sacchan-VRC/SaccFlightAndVehicles/README.txt

 the two above combined should allow for more boring plane physics
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

+On first run there may be a compile problem that causes the plane to not function, try running it a second time before checking anything else.

+If the VRChat world upload screen becomes unresponsive, it means you've messed up your Inputs page on your project settings.

 Some of the animations use the 'Normalized Time' feature, which makes the animation be controlled by a float parameter (which is controlled by effectscontroller). float value 1(or more) = play the last frame of the animation float value 0(or less) = play the first frame of the animation